Click here to apply

 • If the client’s re-parole is still pending after 3 months, reach out to SOWA with the case details so the case can be elevated to ORIA.

-• If re-parole was denied and the client does not have another eligible status (such as asylum) the client must be exited from programming.
+• If re-parole was denied, the client does not have another eligible status (such as asylum) the client must be exited from programming.

 Funding Requirements